911 Disability Form Information

 At your request, codes will be displayed on the dispatcher’s screen that will identify the disability indicators that have been reported for you or someone living with you at your address.
 These codes will help the dispatcher at the 9-1-1 Public Safety Answering Point to communicate with the caller and provide useful information to your responding public safety agency.
 The information is confidential and will only appear at the dispatcher’s location when a 9-1-1 call originates from your address.

 The information you provide for input to the 9-1-1 system will remain until you request a change or make a request to have it removed.
-It is your responsibility to notify your 9-1-1 Municipal Coordinator when there is a change in the information described on this form.
-When there is a change, complete another form and send it to your 9-1-1 Municipal Coordinator.
+It is your responsibility to notify your Community Service Specialist when there is a change in the information described on this form.
+When there is a change, complete another form and send it to your Community Service Specialist.

 If the disability indicator form is not completed properly, the information will not be entered into the 9-1-1 system.